 Section Description Introduction on page 1 This section describes what you get in your shipping box and provides an overview of printer features.
-Additionally, this section contains procedures that describe how to open and close the printer and report any problems.
-Getting Started on page 9 This section describes how to set up your printer for the first time, and how to use the most common operating procedures for loading media.
-Print Operations on page 35 This section provides media and print handling, font and language support, and the set up of less common printer configurations.
-Printer Options on page 51 This section covers the common printer options and accessories with brief descriptions and how to get you started using or configuring your printer option or accessory.
-Maintenance on page 61 This section provides routine cleaning and maintenance procedures.
-Troubleshooting on page 75 This section provides information about printer error reporting that may be needed for printer troubleshooting, as well as assorted diagnostic tests.
-Appendix: Interface Wiring on page 89 This section provides additional interface information and wiring diagrams to assist with printer to host system integration (typically a PC).
-Appendix: Dimensions on page 95 This section provides external printer dimensions for the standard printer and printer with options.
-Appendix: ZPL Configuration on page 97 This section briefly covers printer configuration and includes a cross-reference to ZPL printer configuration commands.
+This section also has procedures that describe how to open and close the printer and report any problems.
+Getting Started on page 9 This section describes how to set up your printer for the first time and use the most common operating procedures for loading media.
+Print Operations on page 29 This section provides media and print handling, font and language support, and the set up of less common printer configurations.
+Printer Options on page 45 This section covers the common printer options and accessories with brief descriptions and how to get you started using or configuring your printer option or accessory.
+Maintenance on page 53 This section provides routine cleaning and maintenance procedures.
+Troubleshooting on page 65 This section provides information about printer error reporting that you might need for printer troubleshooting.
+Assorted diagnostic tests are included.
+Appendix: Interface Wiring on page 79 This section provides additional interface information and wiring diagrams to assist with printer to host system integration (typically a PC).
+Appendix: Dimensions on page 83 This section provides external printer dimensions for the standard printer and printer with options.
+Appendix: ZPL Configuration on page 87 This section briefly covers printer configuration and includes a cross-reference to ZPL printer configuration commands.